rhasspy/phonemes2ids/README.md

 0 1
 ```

-where "a" is 0 and "ː" is 1.
+where `a` is 0 and `ː` is 1.
 If the separator occurs in the middle of a phoneme, the phoneme is split into three parts (before, separator, after):

 ```sh
 echo 'aːb' | \